The Veterans Memorial at Veterans Park - Chelsea, MI

 Visited Logs must contain, at least, a picture of the monument and your GPSr.
 Preferably YOU at the monument with your GPSr, but we understand that some people are camera-shy.

-Please include something about your visit here, as well.
+It is suggested you please include something about your visit here, as well.